kor-hq/bibleio/apps/docs/README.md

 ![banner](/.github/assets/gh-docs.png)

+> [!IMPORTANT]
+> This website is unfinished and old, we're planning on rewriting it.

 Docs is our developer documentation for our API, design system, and BibleJSON.

 It will be built with unDocs, which is a primitive library for Astro documentation.